cees-elzinga/script.xbmc.hue/README.md

 Release history
 ---------------
+  * 2013-04-22 v0.2.2 Ignore the light if it's turned off.
+Only act on video playback (not music)
   * 2013-04-01 v0.2.1 Rename to scripts.xbmc.hue
   * 2013-02-25 v0.2.0 Improved handling for grouped lights
   * 2013-01-27 v0.1.0 Initial release